Mi'ilya: King's castle

-Kings castle, was first noted in Crusader sources in 1160, when it was probably built during King Baldwin III's reign, along with one of the biggest wineries in the Crusader states.
+King's Castle, was first noted in Crusader sources in 1160, when it was probably built during King Baldwin III's reign, along with one of the biggest wineries in the Crusader states.

 By 1179 the castle had apparently been rebuilt, as it was then called Castellum Novo.
 In 1182, Baldwin IV granted the castle to his uncle, Jocelyn III.
 At this time it was called "The new castle in the mountains of Acre".

 By 1187, the castle fell to Saladin, but was soon back in Crusader control.
 In the 1220, ownership passed to the Teutonic Knights.
 However, the importance of the castle of Mi'ilya was by this time superseded by the Montfort Castle.

 The Arab geographer, Al-Dimashqi, noted the "fine castle", and that close to it was a very pleasant valley, where musk-pears and large citrons were grown.

 Victor Guérin found in 1875 that “on the highest part of the hill we remark the remains of an ancient fortress, flanked by four square towers; considerable portions remain, showing that it was built of regular blocks, some levelled plane and some embossed; the latter were reserved for the angles.
 The ruins and interior of this fortress are now inhabited by about twenty families, which have built their little habitations in the midst of the debris.”